vseguip/Sweet/README.md

 ----
 - Bug fixing
 - Decide what to do with deleted contacts.
 Right now nothing is done
-- Implement SSL
 - Allow multiple accounts
-- Revisit how manym, which fields are allowed and how the map to SugarCRM.
+- Revisit how many and which fields are allowed and how they map to SugarCRM.

 FAQ